England drawn against Italy and Germany in UEFA Nations League

 The reigning world champions were drawn to face Denmark, Croatia and Austria in Group A1.

-Portugal, who were victorious as hosts in the inaugural Nations League finals in 2019, will come up against Spain, Switzerland and the Czech Republic in Group A2.
+Portugal, victorious as hosts in the inaugural Nations League finals in 2019, will come up against Spain, Switzerland and the Czech Republic in Group A2.

 Belgium, who are the top-ranked team in the world, will play neighbours the Netherlands, Poland and Wales in Group A4.